Shaku-Med/430_work/FINAL/Study.md

 - Software architecture concepts and patterns

 Remember to review all quiz materials thoroughly and practice explaining concepts in your own words.

+# SIMPLE NOTES:

+---
+`I most read this...`
+## Software Testing Concepts

+### Testing Types

+1. **Black Box Testing**
+   - Tests the functionality of an application without knowledge of its internal code structure
+   - Based solely on requirements specifications
+   - Only examines inputs and outputs, not how the software works internally
+   - Also called functional or behavioral testing
+   - Examples: acceptance testing, system testing

+2. **White Box Testing**
+   - Tests the internal structure and working of the application
+   - Requires knowledge of the code implementation
+   - Tests paths, conditions, loops, and statements in the code
+   - Also called structural or glass box testing
+   - Examples: unit testing, code coverage analysis

+3. **Gray Box Testing**
+   - Combines elements of both black box and white box testing
+   - Testers have partial knowledge of the internal workings
+   - Common in integration testing and penetration testing

+### Testing Levels

+1. **Unit Testing**
+   - Tests individual units or components of code in isolation
+   - Usually performed by developers
+   - Verifies that each unit of code works as expected
+   - Often automated with frameworks like JUnit, NUnit, or pytest

+2. **Integration Testing**
+   - Tests combinations of units to verify they work together correctly
+   - Approaches include:
+     - **Big Bang Integration**: All components are integrated simultaneously
+     - **Incremental Integration**: Components are integrated one at a time
+     - **Top-Down Integration**: Testing from higher-level modules to lower modules
+     - **Bottom-Up Integration**: Testing from lower-level modules to higher modules

+3. **System Testing**
+   - Tests the complete, integrated software system
+   - Verifies that the system meets its requirements
+   - Performed in an environment similar to production
+   - Tests functionality, performance, security, etc.

+4. **Acceptance Testing**
+   - Verifies that the system satisfies business requirements
+   - Determines if the system is ready for delivery
+   - Types include:
+     - **User Acceptance Testing (UAT)**: Performed by end users
+     - **Alpha Testing**: Performed by internal teams in a simulated environment
+     - **Beta Testing**: Performed by a limited number of real users

+### Testing Approaches

+1. **Manual Testing**
+   - Tests executed by a human tester
+   - Exploratory testing, usability testing often performed manually
+   - More flexible but time-consuming and prone to human error

+2. **Automated Testing**
+   - Tests executed by software tools
+   - More efficient for repetitive tests and regression testing
+   - Requires initial investment in creating test scripts
+   - Tools include Selenium, JUnit, TestNG, Cypress

+3. **Static Testing**
+   - Examines software artifacts without executing code
+   - Includes code reviews, inspections, walkthroughs
+   - Can identify defects early in development

+4. **Dynamic Testing**
+   - Involves executing the code and analyzing behavior
+   - Examines how the software behaves during runtime
+   - Most common form of testing

+### Specialized Testing Types

+1. **Regression Testing**
+   - Re-running tests to ensure that previously working functionality still works after changes
+   - Critical for maintaining software quality during updates
+   - Often automated to reduce effort

+2. **Performance Testing**
+   - Evaluates how the system performs under specific conditions
+   - Subtypes include:
+     - **Load Testing**: System behavior under expected load
+     - **Stress Testing**: System behavior under extreme load
+     - **Endurance Testing**: System behavior over extended periods
+     - **Spike Testing**: System response to sudden increases in load

+3. **Security Testing**
+   - Identifies vulnerabilities in the software
+   - Includes penetration testing, vulnerability scanning
+   - Verifies protection of data and functionality

+4. **Usability Testing**
+   - Evaluates how easy the software is to use
+   - Often involves real users performing specific tasks
+   - Measures efficiency, effectiveness, and satisfaction

+5. **Compatibility Testing**
+   - Checks if software works across different environments
+   - Tests compatibility with various hardware, operating systems, browsers, network environments

+6. **Exploratory Testing**
+   - Simultaneous learning, test design, and test execution
+   - Less structured, relies on tester's creativity and knowledge
+   - Useful for finding defects missed by scripted tests

+### Test Design Techniques

+1. **Equivalence Partitioning**
+   - Divides input data into equivalent classes
+   - Tests representative values from each class
+   - Reduces number of test cases needed

+2. **Boundary Value Analysis**
+   - Tests values at the boundaries of equivalence classes
+   - Examines values at the limit, just under, and just over
+   - Effective because defects often occur at boundaries

+3. **Decision Table Testing**
+   - Uses tables to represent combinations of inputs and their corresponding outputs
+   - Effective for complex business logic with multiple conditions

+4. **State Transition Testing**
+   - Models system as a finite state machine
+   - Tests transitions between states
+   - Useful for systems with different operational modes

+5. **Use Case Testing**
+   - Tests end-to-end scenarios from user perspective
+   - Based on use cases that describe user interactions

+### Test Documentation

+1. **Test Plan**
+   - Comprehensive document outlining testing approach, objectives, scope, schedule, and resources
+   - Defines what will be tested and how

+2. **Test Case**
+   - Specific set of test inputs, execution conditions, and expected results
+   - Documents steps to verify specific functionality

+3. **Test Scenario**
+   - High-level description of functionality to be tested
+   - Usually contains multiple test cases

+4. **Test Script**
+   - Detailed instructions for test execution
+   - May be written for manual execution or automated testing

+5. **Defect Report (Bug Report)**
+   - Documents issues found during testing
+   - Typically includes severity, priority, steps to reproduce, expected vs. actual results

+### Testing Principles

+1. **Early Testing**
+   - Testing should start as early as possible in the development lifecycle
+   - Finding defects early reduces cost of fixing them

+2. **Exhaustive Testing is Impossible**
+   - Cannot test all input combinations and scenarios
+   - Need to prioritize testing based on risk and importance

+3. **Defect Clustering**
+   - Defects tend to cluster in certain modules or functionality
+   - 80% of defects often found in 20% of modules

+4. **Pesticide Paradox**
+   - Repeatedly running the same tests will eventually stop finding new bugs
+   - Test cases need to be regularly reviewed and updated

+5. **Testing Shows Presence of Defects**
+   - Testing can show defects exist but cannot prove their absence
+   - Cannot prove software is 100% defect-free

+6. **Context Dependent Testing**
+   - Testing approach depends on the context of the software
+   - Different applications require different testing approaches

+7. **Absence of Errors Fallacy**
+   - Finding and fixing defects doesn't help if the system doesn't meet user needs
+   - Must verify system meets requirements and user expectations

+### Test-Driven Development (TDD)

+1. **TDD Process**
+   - Write a failing test first (Red)
+   - Write minimal code to pass the test (Green)
+   - Refactor the code while keeping tests passing (Refactor)
+   - Repeat for each feature

+2. **Benefits of TDD**
+   - Ensures code is testable by design
+   - Provides immediate feedback on code quality
+   - Creates a comprehensive test suite
+   - Encourages simple designs and modular code

+### Continuous Testing

+1. **Integration with CI/CD**
+   - Tests automatically run when code changes are committed
+   - Provides immediate feedback to developers
+   - Prevents integration of defective code

+2. **Test Environments**
+   - Development: Initial testing during development
+   - Integration: Testing integrated components
+   - Staging: Testing in production-like environment
+   - Production: Monitoring and testing in live environment

+### Testing Metrics

+1. **Test Coverage**
+   - Measures how much of the code is exercised by tests
+   - Types include:
+     - **Statement Coverage**: Percentage of statements executed
+     - **Branch Coverage**: Percentage of branches (decisions) executed
+     - **Path Coverage**: Percentage of possible paths executed

+2. **Defect Metrics**
+   - Defect density (defects per KLOC)
+   - Defect detection percentage
+   - Defect leakage (defects that escape to later phases)

+3. **Test Execution Metrics**
+   - Test pass rate
+   - Test execution time
+   - Number of automated vs. manual tests

+This comprehensive overview should provide you with a solid understanding of key software testing concepts beyond what was covered in your quizzes, helping you prepare effectively for your final exam.